aws/amazon-q-connectjs/README.md

-# amazon-connect-wisdomjs
+# amazon-q-connectjs

-The Amazon Connect Wisdom JavaScript library (WisdomJS) gives you the power to build your own Wisdom widget.
+Amazon Q in Connect, an LLM-enhanced evolution of Amazon Connect Wisdom.
+The Amazon Q Connect JavaScript library (QConnectJS) gives you the power to build your own Amazon Q Connect widget.

-The library uses an Amazon Connect authentication token to make API calls to Amazon Connect Wisdom and supports all Wisdom `Agent Assistant` functionality.
+The library uses an Amazon Connect authentication token to make API calls to Amazon Q Connect and supports all Amazon Q Connect `Agent Assistant` functionality.
 For example, you can manually query knowledge documents, get knowledge content, or start generating automated suggestions.

-WisdomJS supports the following APIs:
+QConnectJS supports the following APIs:
 * [QueryAssistant](#QueryAssistant)
 * [GetContact](#GetContact)
 * [GetRecommendations](#GetRecommendations)